ZeratuuLL/Reinforcement-Learning/Hindsight/Readme.md

 In the jupyter notebook, I implemented this in a slightly different way.
 Say in an episode we have state trajectory S(1), S(2),...
 S(n).
 My implement chooses some time between 1 to n, which we can call t(1)=1, t(2), ... t(k)=n.
 For each i from {2, 3, ..., n}, I set the goals from time t(i-1) to t(i) as s(i) and change the rewards accordingly.
 This will guarantee the new experience has k successful trajectories.
 The proportion k/n is a parameter that we can choose.

 For more details about the environment and experiment results please check the jupyter notebook.

+## Future

+Now I am working on extending this method to PPO.
+The authors HER did not mention this in their paper since PPO does not make use of a replay buffer explicitly.
+But actually for each episode PPO have a temporary replay buffer.
+I will update this part when time comes